cabincabin/MLRobustClassifier/README.md

 </p>
 Source: https://medium.com/octavian-ai/which-optimizer-and-learning-rate-should-i-use-for-deep-learning-5acb418f9b2

-In the next step we fit the model to our training data with the batch size of 32 and 10 epochs to train it for and we evaluaet the training accuracy to see how well the model is fit to the training data.
-We also use callbacks to understand the internal state of the model while it is traingn on data.
+In the next step we fit the model to our training data with 10 epochs to train it for and we evaluate the training accuracy to see how well the model is fit to the training data.
+We also use callbacks to understand the internal state of the model while it is traning on data.

 ### Results
+For the two main training sessions -- black and white images, and edge images -- the following loss graphs were made.
 <p align="center">
 <img src="https://raw.githubusercontent.com/cabincabin/MLRobustClassifier/master/img/Training_Loss_ Full_Image.png" width="400" height="370"/>
 <img src="https://raw.githubusercontent.com/cabincabin/MLRobustClassifier/master/img/Training_Loss_ Edge_Image.png" width="400" height="370"/>
 </p>
+These graphs are plotted from the instantanious loss calculated by KERAS, sampled every 500 images.
+Each batch per epoch used for training was a bootstrapped sample of 10,000 images from the dataset.
+Each "Step" in the loss graph corrisponds to the beginning of one of these batches.

 <p align="center">
 <img src="https://raw.githubusercontent.com/cabincabin/MLRobustClassifier/master/img/train_test_full.png"/>